Islandora-Collaboration-Group/ISLE/README.md

 **Note that both HTTP and HTTPS work** Please accept the self-signed certificate for testing when using HTTPS.

 #### Locations, Ports:
 * Make sure your /etc/hosts points isle.localdomain to 127.0.0.1.
-See original docs on how-to.
+See original docs on [how-to](docs/install/install-demo-edit-hosts-file.md)
 * Islandora is available at http://isle.localdomain
   * **You may need to point directly to the IP address of isle-apache, here's how:**
     - `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' isle-apache-ld`